amol-anand/demo/json2html.md

 1. **Preview the list page:**
    - Visit: `https://<BRANCH>--<SITE>--<ORG>.aem.page/locations/list`
+   - Click on Update on your sidekick (this action previews the page)
    - This should display all locations using `locations-template.html`

 2. **Preview individual location pages:**
    - Visit: `https://<BRANCH>--<SITE>--<ORG>.aem.page/locations/united-states/san-jose`
+   - Click on Update on your sidekick
    - This should display the San Jose location using `location-template.html`

 3. **Test other location paths:**
    - Try: `/locations/united-states/new-york`
    - Try: `/locations/canada/toronto`
    - Any path that matches a `path` value in your JSON will work

+**Note:** you can copy the `location` block from `https://github.com/amol-anand/demo/tree/main/blocks/location` to your repo to make it look nicer

 ### Step 6: Verify and Publish